haotian2006/CSALABS/docs/21 Browsing.md

 !!!warning
-    This lab deducts points based on formatting criteria.
+    This lab deducts points based on a formatting criteria.
 Ensure that your code includes JavaDoc comments and adheres to the formatting guidelines specified by Web-CAT.
 For detailed instructions on proper styling, refer to [ this resource](https://haotian2006.github.io/CSALABS/1Tips/#web-cat-style-checker-if-enabled).
 !!!warning
     Remember to read the instructions in `BrowserView.java`  when submitting to Web-CAT as not doing so would result in an error.